INSIGNEO/AFM_Youngs_modulus_fit/README.md

 This code does the following:
 * takes as _input_ the pre-processed data,
 * calculates the Young's modulus for increasing indentation depths by Hertz fitting (through the function createFitHertz.m),
-* gives as _output_ a summary .xslx file containing the Young's modulus for each indentation depth for each file.
+* gives as _output_ a summary .xslx or .csv file containing the Young's modulus for each indentation depth for each file.

 #### Sample size considerations
 A Monte Carlo analysis is performed by AFM3_samplesize.m on the Young's modulus averaged per cell.